Neck Injury: Symptoms, Causes, and Treatment

 Can physical activity help with neck injuries in children?

-Light activity and specific exercises can often be beneficial, but should always be done under the supervision of a physiotherapist or doctor.
+Light activity and specific exercises can often be beneficial, but should always be done under the supervision of a physical therapist or doctor.

 How can I prevent neck injuries in my child?